pulkitkalra/Voxspell/README.md

 1. Must be run on Linux (no Windows or Mac support).

-2. Must have Java 1.7 + installed.
+2. Must have Java 1.7 (or greater) installed.

 3. Must have the voice synthesis package - festival installed.
 See this: http://www.festvox.org/festival/